bafiam/vetplus-frontend/README.md

 - View booked appoitment request by the vet.
 - Book an appoitment interface available only by patients

-Detailed project description can be found here [Back end](https://github.com/bafiam/vetplus-backend)
+Detailed project description can be found here [Back end](https://github.com/bafiam/vetplus-backend).
+The system responsiveness in different screen start from 567 px going up.

 ## Helpers